 Listen to this track by self-confessed creekdipper and superbly gifted singer-songwriter Victoria Williams.
-It’s “Century Plant”, the opening track to her 1994 album Loose, on which she is joined by a bevy of talented friends including Soul Asylum’s Dave Pirner, REM’s Mike Mills. and former Jayhawk and then-future husband Gary Louris.
+It’s “Century Plant”, the opening track to her 1994 album Loose, on which she is joined by a bevy of talented friends including Van Dyke Parks, Soul Asylum’s Dave Pirner, REM’s Mike Mills and Peter Buck, and Jayhawks songwriter Gary Louris along with another member of that band, Mark Olson, who Williams would later marry.
 This record was something of a comeback album for her after being diagnosed with Multiple Sclerosis.

 Williams found support for her situation in the Sweet Relief campaign and related compilation album around this time that featured many of her peers and elders alike who admired her work and were quick to come to her aid.
 At the time, Williams was one of many musicians in the United States without health insurance.
 In the middle of that harrowing situation, her illness did nothing to reduce her capacity for powerful songwriting in a folk storytelling influenced version of country rock with her unique voice in the center of it.
 Most importantly, it did not diminish her life-affirming attitude to be found in her songs.
 To me, this is the active ingredient to her work; a sort of defiant optimism and positivity.

 “Century Plant” embodies this attitude, a song that is concerned with shifts in perspective.
 This is particularly when it comes to the nature of human potential and the mysteries that often surround it.